denten-books/plain-text/1-metaphor.md

 should anticipate and support likely metaphorical constructions to increase the ease of learning and using the system [@carroll_metaphor_1982, 107-108].

-In essence, Carroll imagines human--computer interfaces that enact Lakoff and Johnson's "conceptual blending" in practice.
+In essence, Carroll imagines human-computer interfaces that enact Lakoff and Johnson's "conceptual blending" in practice.
 In this way, the familiar gesture of discarding a crumpled piece of paper into the waste bin can be simulated digitally to guide the deletion of electronic documents.
 Apple's influential